 - Reading books are changed twice a week.
 We encourage children to re-read books at least three times before progressing onto the next book.
 In doing this, they can focus on Read 1 – Word accuracy, Read 2 – Reading fluency and Read 3 – More sophisticated reading comprehension.

 - Children also experience regular DERIC (whole class reading) sessions which focus on extending their vocabulary acquisition and developing their comprehension skills.

 - Each class has a reading area that is filled with books suitable for their reading age.
 Children are given opportunities to read throughout the day, including during their Continuous Provision.
 We also have access to the Education Library Service and draw on their expertise to source a range of high quality materials to enhance our topic work.

-By the time children leave Key Stage 1, the vast majority are fluent readers reading at around 90 words per minute.
+By the time children leave Key Stage 1, the vast majority are fluent readers reading at over 90 words per minute.
 They have a strong phonic awareness and can tackle unknown words confidently.
-Last year, 95% of our children reached the required standard in the Phonics Check.
+For the past three years, 96% of our children reached the required standard in the Phonics Check.
 This strong grounding enables teachers in Key Stage 2 to focus on developing fluency and comprehension.
 However, we firmly believe that reading is the key to all learning and our impact is demonstrated in or children’s attitude to reading and their genuine love of books.
 This is modelled by all of our staff who regularly share their own enthusiasm for books.
 Our children can talk about their favourite authors and can recommend books to their peers.
 They evaluate an author’s use of language and the effect this can have on the reader.
 Above all, the vast majority read for pleasure and understand the magical world that books can unlock for them.